TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-02-04-new-in-rector-asterisk-type-match.md

     The positive side effect of Rector helping to migrate real commercial project **are new features in its core** that is free and open-source Today with little, yet powerful *asterisk type match*.

-tweet: "New Post on #php 🐘 blog: New in Rector: Asterisk Type Match"

 updated_since: "December 2021"
 updated_message: |